Cole Beasley among four Bills players required to quarantine following close contact with team trainer - NewsBreak

 Cole Beasley among four Bills players required to quarantine following close contact with team trainer

 The difference between vaccinated and unvaccinated NFL players has again become notable for a second straight day.
-Bills receivers Cole Beasley and Gabriel Davis received negative results from their Tuesday COVID-19 tests, but were removed from the team facility and must enter a five-day re-entry cadence mandated by NFL-NFLPA protocols due to their close contact with a member of the team’s training staff who tested positive for COVID-19, NFL Network Insider Ian Rapoport confirmed.www.americanfootballinternational.com
+Bills receivers Cole Beasley and Gabriel Davis received negative results from their Tuesday COVID-19 tests, but were removed from the team facility and must enter a five-day re-entry cadence mandated by NFL-NFLPA protocols due to their close contact with a member of the team’s training staff who tested positive for COVID-19, NFL Network Insider Ian Rapoport confirmed.
+Linebackers A.J.
+Klein and Matt Milano have also entered the same five-day re-entry cadence following their own close contacts with the aforementioned member of the training staff and subsequent negative COVID-19 tests.www.fingerlakes1.com

 Comments / 0